rsmuc/health_monitoring_plugins/README.md

 You can copy each single check script in your plugins folder to install the plugins.
 Ensure that you installed the pynag package.

+## Run the unittests

+To run the unittests just:

+    python setup.py test

 ## Changelog